-1.3 Teachir ng Personnel 1 2 3 4 5 1.3.1 exclusiv mber of full-time academic personnel, occupied vely at the institution, and their fields of expertise, ely support the program of study.
-X 1.3.2 relevant mbers of teaching personnel for each course have the formal and fundamental qualifications for teaching rse, as described by the legislation, including the ng: X 1.3.2.1 Subject specialization, preferably with a doctorate, in the discipline. Х
+1.3 Teachin ng Personnel 1 2 3 4 5 1.3.1 The nu exclusiv X 1.3.2 The members of teaching personnel for each course have the relevant formal and fundamental qualifications for teaching the course, as described by the legislation, including the following: X 1.3.2.1 Subject specialization, preferably with a doctorate, in the discipline.
+X : 1.3.2.2 Publications within the discipline.
+X 1.3.3 The specializations of Visiting Professors adequately support the program of study.
+X

-1.3.2.2 Publications within the discipline. Х 1.3.3 The specializations of Visiting Professors adequately support the program of study. Х 1.3.4 Special Teaching Personnel and Special Scientists have the necessary qualifications, adequate work experience and specialization to teach a limited number of courses in the program of study.
+1.3.4 Special Teaching Personnel and Special Scientists have the necessary qualifications, adequate work experience and specialization to teach a limited number of courses in the program of study.
 N/A 1.3.5 In every program of study the Special Teaching Personnel does not exceed 30% of the Teaching Research Personnel.
-N/A 1.3.6 The teaching personnel of each private institution of tertiary education, to a percentage of at least 70%, has recognized academic qualification, by one level higher than that of the program of study in which he/she teaches. Х 1.3.7 In the program of study, the ratio of the number of courses taught by full-time personnel, occupied exclusively at the institution, to the number of courses taught by part-time personnel, ensures the quality of the program of study.
+N/A 1.3.6 The teaching personnel of each private institution of tertiary education, to a percentage of at least 70%, has recognized academic qualification, by one level higher than that of the program of study in which he/she teaches.
+X 1.3.7 In the program of study, the ratio of the number of courses taught by full-time personnel, occupied exclusively at the institution, to the number of courses taught by part-time personnel, ensures the quality of the program of study.
 X 1.3.8 The ratio of the number of students to the total number of teaching personnel is adequate for the support and safeguarding of the program's quality.
 X 1.3.9 The academic personnel's teaching load does not limit the conduct of research, writing, and contribution to the society.
 N/A 1.3.10 Future redundancies / retirements, expected recruitment and promotions of academic personnel safeguard the unimpeded implementation of the program of study within a five-year span.
-X 1.3.11 The program's Coordinator has the qualifications and experience to efficiently coordinate the program of study. Х
+X 1.3.11 The program's Coordinator has the qualifications and experience to efficiently coordinate the program of study.
+X